MiguelFreire/php-riotapi/README.md

 2- In a new folder inside your composer project create a php file

-3- Include composer's autoload and call the class
+3- Include composer's autoload and create an RiotAPI instance

     require_once __DIR__ . '/../vendor/autoload.php';